l0drex/family-tree/README.md

 This project allows displaying family tree data stored in csv tables as graphs on a website.
 It uses Cola.js and d3.js.
-Documentation is stored in the doc directory.
+The documentation can be found in the wiki.

 # 🌳 Usage

-The family data is represented in two tables:
+The family data is represented in two csv-tables that the user can upload on the page:
-- one for all the people
+- one for all the people:

  > ⚠️ The ID `0` is reserved️ for the unknown person.
 It can be used in families with unknown partners️